Polychronic Tunneling: New Tunneling Processes Experiencing Euclidean and Lorentzian Evolution Simultaneously: Formulation

-Although it is very tough to define a tunneling rate rigidly, it is fair to say that the decaying factor of the wave functional in the WKB approximation has something to do with the tunneling rate; whatever the full solution is, the amplitudes of incoming waves decay according to the WKB rate along the path.
+Although it is very tough\footnote{Many of these problems are related to the definition of time.
+In \cite{Shoji:2022rke}, it is observed that the Hamiltonian constraint describes the time evolution of operators, which would give implications on these time issues.} to define a tunneling rate rigidly, it is fair to say that the decaying factor of the wave functional in the WKB approximation has something to do with the tunneling rate; whatever the full solution is, the amplitudes of incoming waves decay according to the WKB rate along the path.
 In addition, there is no need to worry about interference with the waves coming from other directions since the interference is ignored at the leading order in the WKB approximation.